 Just like their students, teachers are getting ready to head back to school and are anticipating what the first day of classes will bring.
-Since several of our contributors are educators, we thought we’d focus on four areas where teachers can choose better supplies for a greener school year
+Here are four areas teachers can choose better supplies for a greener school year.

 Put shopping for stainless steel water bottles and coffee/tea containers on the top of your the back to school list.
 Alternatively, gather up your #1 Teacher mugs from years past and keep a stash of reusable mugs in your classroom or staffroom.
 Make a plan to ditch plastic water bottles and paper cups once and for all!